gaetanodigrazia/hedge/README.md

 }
 ```

-Use `CompositeApiCallDispatcher` to send to both Redis and Kafka.
+Use `CompositeApiCallDispatcher` to send events to both Redis and Kafka.

+> ⚠️ **Important:** To enable dashboard tracking, a **running Redis container is required**.
+Without Redis, API events will not be stored for dashboard analysis.

 ---

 ## 🧰 Requirements

 - Java 17+
 - Spring Boot 3.x
 - Apache Kafka (for event streaming)
-- Redis (optional, for rate limiting and dashboard)
+- **Redis (required for rate limiting and dashboard tracking)**

 ---

 ## 🛡 License

 MIT License

-Copyright (c) 2025 Gaetano Di Grazia
+© 2025 Gaetano Di Grazia

 Permission is hereby granted, free of charge, to any person obtaining a copy
-of this software and associated documentation files (the "Software"), to deal
+of this software and associated documentation files (the “Software”), to deal
 in the Software without restriction, including without limitation the rights
 to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
 copies of the Software, and to permit persons to whom the Software is
 furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all
+The above copyright notice and this permission notice shall be included in
-copies or substantial portions of the Software.
+all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
 IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
 FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE
 AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
-OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN
-SOFTWARE.
+THE SOFTWARE.

 ---

 ## ✨ Maintainer

-Gaetano Di Grazia
+**Gaetano Di Grazia**